onlogic/Updating-to-Jetpack-6-for-Aetina-Jetson/README.md

 # Upgrading to Jetpack 6 on Aetina Jetson Devices
-**1.0 Release Note: Currently this only reflects the process for updating Orin Nano & NX, once AGX files are available this guide will be updated**

 This guide will walk you through getting started with OnLogic’s Aetina Jetson devices.
 Getting familiar with SDK Manager and updating to Jetpack 6.
-This guide is specific to Aetina Jetson products, if you are using a Nvidia Dev Kit, refer to the Nvidia documentation as this guide has extra steps to enable Jetson production systems.
+This guide is specific to Aetina Jetson products, if you are using a Nvidia Dev Kit, this guide can still be used, but you will use SDKManager for the entirety of the install and there is no patch needed.

 ## First Steps <br/>